 Working with bulls at the stud, Schrag has discovered a mineral program that has made a difference in semen quality.

 “It is extremely important to make sure they’re on a good chelated mineral program to not only help their body condition score and their appearance, but it also helps with semen quality.
 We see a lot of bulls here through the stud where once they’ve switched to VitaFerm® mineral products the semen quality in the bulls we are collecting as well as those we are testing for the sale has increased substantially.
 Keeping them on a nice solid Concept•Aid® BioZyme mineral program is very important,” he said.

 VitaFerm® Concept•Aid is a vitamin and mineral supplement designed specifically for reproductive success.
-Amaferm®, the key proprietary ingredient, is a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
+Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption..
 It is research-proven to increase the energy available to the animal for increased fertility.
 In addition, it contains organic copper, zinc and manganese to ensure maximum bioavailability of nutrients to the animal and high levels of vitamin E and selenium to promote optimized fertility.